Moving to Riverside, California

 Riverside

-Riverside is a city in and the county seat of Riverside County, California, United States, in the Inland Empire metropolitan area.
+Riverside is a city in and the county seat of Riverside County, California, United States.
 It is named for its location beside the Santa Ana River.
-It is the most populous city in the Inland Empire and in Riverside County, and is about 50 miles (80 km) southeast of downtown Los Angeles.
-It is also part of the Greater Los Angeles area.
-Riverside is the 59th-most-populous city in the United States and the 12th-most-populous city in California.
-As of the 2020 census, it had a population of 314,998.
-Along with San Bernardino, Riverside is a principal city in the nation's 13th-largest Metropolitan Statistical Area (MSA); the Riverside-San Bernardino-Ontario MSA (pop.
-4,599,839) ranks in population just below San Francisco (4,749,008) and above Detroit (4,392,041).
+It had a population of 314,998 as of the 2020 census.
+It is the most populous city in the Inland Empire metropolitan area and Riverside County, the 12th-most populous city in California, and the 59th-most populous city in the United States.
+Along with San Bernardino, Riverside is a principal city in the nation's 13th-largest metropolitan statistical area; the Riverside–San Bernardino–Ontario had 4.6 million residents in 2020.
+Riverside is about 50 miles (80 km) southeast of downtown Los Angeles and is also part of the Greater Los Angeles area.

 Riverside was founded in the early 1870s.
 It is the birthplace of the California citrus industry and home of the Mission Inn, the nation's largest Mission Revival Style building.
 It is also home to the Riverside National Cemetery and the Eastern Division of the Federal District Court for the Central District of California.